Meditations on the Anglo Saxon Rune Poem

 May you grow in the embrace of God, filled with food for the benefit of men

 These gifts include the birth of Our Lord.
 The spirit of God comes together with the earthly mother to produce the son who is both fully God and fully human.
 He embodies the fruit of the earth; our spiritual and physical nourishment.
 He is our guide to a deeper spirituality and to progress towards God.
-In the Eucharist, we offer back to God the fruits of the earth and in turn are nourished by the very body and blood of Christ.
+In the Eucharist, we offer back to God the fruits of the earth (bread and wine) and in turn are nourished by the very body and blood of Christ.
 Through this sacramental process, we are brought to God through Christ.

 We are reminded that the various activities of the agricultural year are intended to achieve a specific goal.
 We fertilise and prepare the fields, plant the crops, water and nurture them before we harvest.
 In the same way, there is a Church year, one that plots the main events of the life of Our Lord.
 This also leads to a specific goal; the glorification of Christ, his conquest of death and ascension into heaven.
 The Church celebrates this cycle of events each year and looks to the risen Christ to raise each one of us up to glory in God through his own body and blood.

-In the olden days, our ancestors honoured Ing Frey (Ingeld) as the god of peace and plentiful harvests.
+In the olden days, our ancestors honoured the god Ing Frey (Ingeld) as the god of peace and plentiful harvests.
 He was born of the spirit father and earth mother and in mythology ‘died’ in winter and was reborn each spring to represent the new life and he victory of life over death.
 He was also the protector and progenitor of the Western Germanic people and was believed to have dwelt among us.
 He was seen as a friend of the people, a beacon of light pointing towards his father.

 eoh byð utan unsmeþe treow